kraugug/Socrates/README.md

 - Under the development.

+# Usage

+- When application running, press Ctrl+Win+Space and see what happens :).

 # License

 - Socrates is under the GNU General Public License v3.0 license.
 See the [LICENSE](https://github.com/kraugug/Socrates/blob/master/LICENSE)